 To refresh your schema, click the Refresh Schema button at the top of the schema editor.

-You’ll be redirected to a page to view the schema changes, along with a list of Interactive Mode charts that will be affected by the changes.
+You’ll be redirected to a page to view the schema changes, along with a list of Visual Mode charts that will be affected by the changes.
 You can choose to cancel the Schema refresh if you would like to fix the affected charts first.

 Once the changes look correct, click Apply Updates to complete the schema update.

-If a column or table’s SQL name changes in your schema, or a column or table is removed, any references to it in Interactive Mode will be removed when you refresh the schema.
-The charts will already be failing due to the missing name reference, but it may be worthwhile to hold off on refreshing the schema if you’d like to update the affected Interactive Mode charts first.
+If a column or table’s SQL name changes in your schema, or a column or table is removed, any references to it in Visual Mode will be removed when you refresh the schema.
+The charts will already be failing due to the missing name reference, but it may be worthwhile to hold off on refreshing the schema if you’d like to update the affected Visual Mode charts first.

 Chartio cannot automatically detect changes and refresh your data source schema.

 You will need to manually refresh the schema for any changes.
-Schema refreshes are mandatory to use new tables in Interactive Mode, but in SQL Mode you can query the new tables directly without having to update the schema.
+Schema refreshes are mandatory to use new tables in Visual Mode, but in SQL Mode you can query the new tables directly without having to update the schema.

 Check out the video below to see an example of how to refresh your schema:

 Foreign keys tell the database how to join two or more tables together in the same query.
-In Chartio, foreign keys allow us to join tables together in Interactive Mode.
+In Chartio, foreign keys allow us to join tables together in Visual Mode.
 For most database types, Chartio can import any foreign keys you have set up already.
 If Chartio is unable to import your foreign keys, or none are set up, you may need to define the foreign key relationships manually in the Schema, located in your Data Source’s settings.
 The “Connect Tables” feature that can be used auto-detect possible foreign key relationships.

 Note: Foreign keys set from the schema page are only added to Chartio’s metadata.
 Changes here are not made to the database itself.